Types Of Hackers | StrawHat Hackers

 4. Green Hat Hackers

-They are beginners who have just entered the field of hacking.
+Green hats are beginners who have just entered the field of hacking.
 Every great hacker was once a green hat.
-They are still learning and experimenting with hacking techniques to develop their skills.
+At this stage, they are still learning and experimenting with hacking techniques to develop their skills.
 They tend to rely on tutorials and guides but can be very curious about exploiting vulnerabilities.

 5. Red Hat Hackers